Skip to main content

 First, check what has already been delivered or consumed but not yet billed.
 That means reviewing completed contractor work, open service periods, and usage reports before you close the month.
 Then record the estimate now instead of waiting for the vendor to tell you what you already know happened.
 The result is simple but important: you can tell whether the month produced real surplus cash or just the appearance of it.

 Second, put evidence behind every estimate.
 A solid accrual ties back to time logs, agreed rates, a vendor dashboard export, service dates, or another document you can save with the entry.
 A common problem is loose round-number guessing with no support.
 Those estimates are hard to defend and even harder to true up later.
-If your internal policy uses a cutoff, reserve rule, or other threshold, mark it as Add current threshold after verification until you confirm the right number for your business and jurisdiction.
+If your internal policy uses a cutoff, reserve rule, or other threshold, verify the value against your accounting policy, contract terms, or official source records before using it in the accrual.

 Third, reconcile the estimate when the actual bill arrives.
 If the invoice matches closely, your close is working.
 If it does not, you learn where your evidence is weak: missing usage data, unapproved rate changes, incomplete time logs, or service periods booked in the wrong month.
 That feedback loop improves later decisions on pricing, hiring pace, and discretionary spending because your liability picture gets sharper with each close.